 Proton eMas 7 PHEV launched – Malaysia’s cheapest plug-in hybrid, up to 996 km WLTP, RM106k-126k

-We’re exhausted, but Proton’s clearly just getting started.
+We’re already exhausted, but Proton’s clearly just getting started.
 This is the national carmaker’s fourth launch in just 14 weeks, after October’s eMas 5, November’s Saga MC3 and January’s X70 MC3.
 Well, they do want to sell 200,000 cars this year.

 Proton eMas 7 PHEV launched – Malaysia’s cheapest plug-in hybrid, up to 996 km WLTP, RM106k-126k